Flower, Sun, and Rain: Release

 Flower, Sun, and Rain was originally going to be published by ASCII Entertainment, the publishers for The Silver Case.
 Policy changes at ASCII meant that the whole project was in danger of being cancelled as they would no longer support the game.
 Suda ended up pitching to other publishing houses, eventually gaining the support of Victor Interactive Software.
 This approach of pitching to new publishers with each title would be adopted by the developer for multiple subsequent titles to protect their status as an independent studio.
 It was during this period that he met Yasuhiro Wada, with whom he collaborated on future projects for Grasshopper Manufacture.
-The change of publisher, along with its release date, was publicly announced in February 2001.
+The change of publisher, along with its release date, was publicly revealed in February 2001.
 Over the following months, the game was featured in multiple Japanese magazines, and was exhibited at that year's first Tokyo Game Show.
 The game's opening used a mixture of live-action and in-game footage; the live action footage featured actress and model Mia Murano.
 In addition to its Japanese title, the game's title was translated into English, giving rise to its common acronym "FSR".
 Flower, Sun, and Rain was released on May 2, 2001.
 The PS2 version was not released outside Japan.
 It was speculated that this was due to the game's content mirroring recent terrorist attacks.